appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 # Insert and Update data in SQL

-This guide shows you how to insert and update data in a SQL database
+This guide shows you how to insert and update data in a PostgreSQL database.
+The query configuration may differ when working with other SQL database.

 ## Prerequisites